Ryan Cochran-Siegle

-Ryan Cochran-Siegle (born March 27, 1992, nicknamed "RCS") is an American World Cup alpine ski racer and a member of the Skiing Cochrans family.
-Cochran-Siegle specializes in giant slalom and super-G, and also races in downhill and combined.
+Ryan Cochran-Siegle (born March 27, 1992, nicknamed RCS) is an American World Cup alpine ski racer and a member of the Skiing Cochrans family.
+Cochran-Siegle competes mainly in the speed disciplines, despite initially being a giant slalom specialist.
+He also races in combined.
 He made his World Cup debut on November 26, 2011; his Olympic debut was in 2018, and he was the silver medalist in the Super-G in 2022.

 Career

 Cochran-Siegle learned to ski at around the age of two, being taught by his mother Barbara Cochran, gold medalist in the slalom at the 1972 Winter Olympics in Sapporo, Japan.
 After the 2010 season, he joined the U.S. Development Team, and one year later, he was promoted to the National B Team.
 He was the Nor-Am Cup super-G champion in 2011 and took a bronze medal in the super-G at the U.S. national championships.

 Cochran-Siegle made his World Cup debut in November 2011 at the Lake Louise downhill, but failed to finish.
 A week later in Colorado, he scored his first World Cup points in a super-G at Beaver Creek, finishing in 29th place.

 In 2012, Cochran-Siegle won the Nor-Am downhill and super-G titles and two gold medals at the Junior World Championships, in downhill and combined.
 However, his progress was interrupted in 2013 when he suffered injuries to his anterior cruciate and medial collateral ligaments during the downhill portion of the combined at the World Championships.
 He returned to competition in the 2014 season, winning the overall Nor-Am Cup; he was second in the downhill standings and third in the super-G and giant slalom standings.